-As advisory bodies to the board of directors, the Company has established the Compensation Committee and the Nomination Committee, the majority of which consists of outside directors.
+As advisory bodies to the Board of Directors, the Company has established voluntary the Compensation and Nomination Committees, each of which is composed of a majority of outside directors.
 Outside directors and outside members of the Audit & Supervisory Board meet the criteria for independence.
 We believe these individuals are fully capable of fulfilling the role to ensure the independence, objectivity, and, and transparency with respect to the nomination and compensation of the Company's management team at present.
 The Compensation Committee deliberates the design of compensation packages for directors and executive officers.
 The Nomination Committee deliberates the knowledge, experience, and abilities required of directors, as well as the diversity of the composition of the board of directors, specific proposals regarding appointments, and succession plans.
-Each committee provides reports and advice to the board of directors as necessary.
+Each committee provides reports and advice to the Board of Directors as necessary.
 In this way, these committees enhance the objectivity and transparency of the management nomination process within the Company.